Computer

 By Robert F. Service

 But that won’t be the give-up of the race.
-The 4 supercomputing powers are satisfied; they want to push the frontiers to compete in a wide range of medical disciplines, protection generation, business technology, and pc merchandise.
+The four supercomputing powers are satisfied; they want to push the frontiers to compete in various medical disciplines, protection generation, business technology, and pc merchandise.
 “Everybody is moving as fast as they can,” says Jack Dongarra, a supercomputing professional at the University of Tennessee in Knoxville who continues near tabs on international supercomputing efforts.
 And when they pass one threshold, he says, “then it is on to the next one.”

 Jeremy D. Mena